MicrosoftDocs/azure-devops-docs/docs/pipelines/release/what-is-release-management.md

   and are looking for a fully-fledged continuous delivery or release management system.
-Whether you use Team Build from Azure Pipelines or TFS, or Jenkins as your CI system, you can set up Release Management to automatically deploy new builds to multiple environments.
+Whether you use Team Build from Azure Pipelines or TFS, or Jenkins as your CI system, you can set up Release Management to automatically deploy new builds to multiple stages.
 Even if we do not yet support integration with your favorite CI system or artifact repository, you can still write custom tasks to download and deploy artifacts from it.

 * **You need to track the progress of releases.**
-  If you use several environments for your tests, Release Management helps you monitor whether a release has been deployed and tested on each of these environments.
-Release Management also tracks whether an issue fixed by a developer, or a product backlog item completed by your team, has been deployed to a specific environment.
+  If you use several stages for your tests, Release Management helps you monitor whether a release has been deployed and tested on each of these stages.
+Release Management also tracks whether an issue fixed by a developer, or a product backlog item completed by your team, has been deployed to a specific stage.

 * **You need control of the deployments.**
-  Release Management lets you specify which users can change the configuration of an environment, or approve the release to be deployed into a particular environment.
+  Release Management lets you specify which users can change the configuration of an stage, or approve the release to be deployed into a particular stage.
 If there is a problem with your deployment, Release Management helps you roll back to a previous deployment, and provide all the logs in one place to help you debug the problem.